Does Folic Acid Affect Thyroid Levels? Understanding the Link

 Folate levels can be measured by a simple blood draw at your doctor’s office, local laboratory, or hospital.

-When you receive your test results, the level of folate present will be indicated, the type of test completed, and the normal reference range for your age.
+When you receive your test results, the level of folate present, the type of test completed, and the normal reference range for your age will be indicated.

 Normal value ranges may vary slightly among different labs.
 Talk to your provider or nutritionist about the meaning of your test results.